guypwhunt/deployShinyAppOnOpenstack/README.md

 Access the Openstack dashboard on the following link(https://openstack.rosalind.kcl.ac.uk/dashboard/auth/login/?next=/dashboard/project/).

+You will need to sign in using your KCL username and password.

 Make sure to use the latest version of ubuntu.

 Depoy a virtual machine following these instructions(https://legacy.rosalind.kcl.ac.uk/doku.php?id=openstack:start)